Sean-Cesmat/jquery-todo-list/readme.md

 ## Licensing
 1. All content is licensed under a CC-BY-NC-SA 4.0 license.
 2. All software code is licensed under GNU GPLv3.
 For commercial use or alternative licensing, please contact legal@ga.co.

+## Credits
+Photo by Glenn Carstens-Peters on Unsplash